kimwalisch/primecount/doc/Hard-Special-Leaves.md

 and dates back to 2003.
 But so far there have been no publications that analyse its runtime complexity implications and I have also not been able to figure out by how much it improves the runtime complexity of the hard special leaf algorithm.
-The alternative counting methods that are presented in this document have batch counting built in.
+The alternative counting methods that are presented in this document have batch counting built-in.
 When I turn off batch counting in primecount its performance deteriorates by more than 20x when computing the hard special leaves ≤ 10^17.
 So it is clear that batch counting is hugely important for performance.
 It is likely that the use of batch counting allows to use even fewer counter levels